 Same with big data engines like Splunk, which offers Python libraries to upload CSV and JSON files to run advanced searches on.

-In conclusion, it’s important to understand that there will be no robots that replace SOC teams in the near future, simply due to the fact that as defenses get smarter, adversaries get smarter as well.
+It’s important to understand that there will be no robots that replace SOC teams in the near future, simply due to the fact that as defenses get smarter, adversaries get smarter as well.
+Since organizations, their environments, and their workforces are unique, it’s hard to imagine a future that won’t require human knowledge and intervention for incident response.
+Robots can’t strategize or make plans that adapt to the changing needs of an organization and it’s objectives.

-Security teams, and analysts in particular will need to approach all problems with an automation-first mindset so that they can minimize the operations time of their team and have them focus on higher-order tasks.
+Security teams, and analysts in particular will need to approach all problems with an automation-first mindset, so that they can minimize the operations time of their team and keep the focus on higher-order tasks.
 After all, the alert fatigue issue will only grow as data grows.

 We will not be able to achieve exponential improvement in productivity and efficiency for SecOps without a heavy emphasis on automation.

-Curious about how Intezer automates alert triage, investigations, and response tasks?
+Curious about how Intezer automates stages of the investigation and incident response process?
 Book a demo to talk with us and see how Intezer could help your security team.